LifesLight/AlphaGomoku/README.md

 `[HD/2+1 - HD]: Black stone history`

 This makes it so we can go back HD - 2 played moves on the board.
-Each decending increment in history goes back to the absolute board state with the last placed stone removed of given color.
+For each step back (index - 1) the last placed stone of given color is removed from that board.
 A interface to the history is provided in Utilities.py.

 ## Datasets